Part of the Children with Disability NZ network:

 Inclusion Benefits Entire Communities

-Autism-friendly playground design does not only benefit autistic children.
+Autism-friendly playground design not only benefits autistic children.

 The same design principles often create better spaces for: